richaguleria/CarND-MPC-Project/README.md

 eψ​t+1​​=eψ​t​​+​L​f​​​​v​t​​​​∗δ​t​​∗dt

+To plot the reference line, subtract all the waypoints from the vehicle's current position.
+This helps in plotting a polynomial to the waypoints by bringing the vehicles cordinates at the origin with zero orientation angle.
+This would ensure car stays in the same horizonal line as the reference line.

-For this project, actuators are predicted for 1 second in future.
-Horizon of 1 second is covered in N = 10 Iterations with each iteration predicting control inputs for next 100ms(dt).
-Any value lower than dt = 0.1 seconds was leading to car oscillating about the center of the road.
-This could be because the track is changing faster, and actuators predicted at an interval of dt < 0.1 was not sufficiently changed to meet the required steering and throttle value.
+For this project, the actuators are predicted for 1 second in future.
+Horizon of 1 second is covered in N = 10 iterations with each iteration predicting control inputs for the next 100ms(dt).
+Any smaller value of dt gives better accuracy but will require larger value of N for the horizon of 1 second.
+Increase in N would lead to larger computational time which effectively increase the latency.
+Hence the choice of N=10 and dt=0.1 second.

 Actuators constraint is set to -25 to +25 for steering angle and -1 to +1 for throttle.